SEN Support for Immigrant Children in the UK

 Under the Children and Families Act 2014, all children in England have the right to SEN support if they have a learning difficulty or disability that requires special educational provision.
 This right applies equally to children of visa holders, refugees, asylum seekers, and those with no immigration status.

 Schools have a duty to use their best efforts to identify children who may have SEN and to provide appropriate support.
 This is part of the school's responsibility regardless of the child's background.
+See our school places guide for how to enrol your child.

 Types of SEN Support